 Thankfully, Munich has some of the best connectivity around, with high-speed trains, excellent Autobahn access and even its own airport!
 So, commuting to Munich while living outside the city seems viable.
 But what are the most efficient ways to commute?
 And what are some of the most interesting commuter towns for expats?
 Let’s find out!

 Most importantly, the Munich train system connects many of the outlying towns directly to Munich.
-So taking advantage of the MVV transportation map is a great tactic to find a more affordable commuter town to live in without making your commute an awkward affair.
+So relying on Munich's public transport is a great tactic for finding a more affordable commuter town to live in.

 Speaking of cars, Munich is also at the heart of a number of major Autobahn arteries, allowing drivers fast access to Munich and other major cities like Stuttgart and Nürnberg.